Native American Agriculture & Food

 Each tribe would live where they were assured of a “good hunting ground”.
 If hunting or fishing became scarce in one area, they would move to a better place where they could find food more easily.

-Native Americans usually found their food in a combination of ways: hunting, fishing, and gathering fruit and vegetation that was growing wild, and farming.
+Native Americans usually found their food in a combination of ways: hunting, fishing, gathering fruit and vegetation that was growing wild, and farming.

 Some tribes living in the southern regions of North America became farmers and they found ways of growing some things they could eat.